AnnikaV9/hcclient/README.md

 - **Windows:** &nbsp;%APPDATA%/hcclient
 - **Other platforms:** &nbsp;$HOME/.config/hcclient

-On linux, libnotify and aplay are required for notifications to work.
+On Linux, libnotify and aplay are required for notifications to work.

 On Android, notifications are supported when running on [Termux](https://termux.dev/).<br />
 Install the [Termux:API](https://f-droid.org/en/packages/com.termux.api/) app and termux-api package and notifications will just work.